 Moxie keeps its own confidences, too.

 That’s not to say that Farrow’s life is an open book.
-He’s canny about long-circulated rumors that he’s actually the biological son of Frank Sinatra.
-Even a passing glance at side by side photos of Farrow and Old Blue Eyes reveals more than a passing resemblance.
+He’s canny about long-circulated rumors that he’s the biological son of Frank Sinatra.
+Even looking at side-by-side photos of Farrow and Old Blue Eyes reveals more than a passing resemblance.
 In 2013, Mia Farrow indicated in an interview that there was some possibility that he might indeed be Sinatra’s biological son.

 But for Ronan Farrow, the reality is he was raised as Woody Allen’s son, and that’s the truth of his life.
 Whatever his biological makeup, Woody Allen was “dad,” and the two are now estranged and have been for years.